zama-ai/concrete/docs/dev/docker.md

 ### macOS.

-To use X forwarding on Mac OS:
+To use X forwarding on macOS:

 * Install XQuartz
 * Open XQuartz.app application, make sure in the application parameters that `authorize network connections` are set (currently in the Security settings)